microsoft/MCW-Cosmos-DB-Real-Time-Advanced-Analytics/Hands-on lab/HOL step-by step - Cosmos DB real-time advanced analytics.md

 ### Task 4: Create Synapse Notebook to explore historical data

 Data preparation is an important step in the data engineering process.
 Before using data to create machine learning models, it is important to understand the data, and determine what features of the data set will be valuable for your intended purposes.
-To assist with this, Woodgrove has provided a CSV file contain some of its historical transactions for exploration.
+To assist with this, Woodgrove has provided a CSV file containing some of its historical transactions for exploration.

 In this notebook, you will explore this raw transaction data provided by Woodgrove to gain a better understanding of the types of transformations that need to be performed on the data to prepare it for use in building and training a machine learning model to detect fraud.